Orange-OpenSource/adsplayer.js/README.md

 # adsplayer.js

-adsplayer.js is a plugin for hasplayer.js [https://github.com/Orange-OpenSource/hasplayer.js] that handles ad-insertion when playing streams with hasplayer.js player. adsplayer.js is compatible with MAST file format for describing the list of ad-insertion triggers, and with VAST format for ads playing description.
+adsplayer.js is a plugin/module for hasplayer.js [https://github.com/Orange-OpenSource/hasplayer.js] that handles ad-insertion when playing streams with hasplayer.js player.
+adsplayer.js is compatible with MAST file format for describing the list of ad-insertion triggers, and with VAST format for ads playing description.
 When opening a new stream with hasplayer.js, the adsplayer.js plugin handles ad-insertion in the cast a MAST description is provided.